Written By: Chloe Wilson BSc (Hons) Physiotherapy

 A displaced humerus fracture is where the bone fragments of the shaft do not line up normally.
 A non-displaced fracture is where normal alignment is maintained despite the fracture line.

-X-rays help the doctor to see where the fracture is, what type of fracture it is, any associated damage and the severity of the injury so that they can plan the best course of treatment.
+X-rays help the doctor to see where the fracture is, what type of humerus fracture it is, any associated damage and the severity of the injury so that they can plan the best course of treatment.

 Treatment for humerus fractures will vary slightly depending on the location and severity of the fracture, but in most cases, surgery is not required.
 Approximately 90% of humeral shaft fractures unite (heal) without the need for surgery.